 Sometimes, getting lost in worship opens the door for the Spirit to break down certain fears.
 Like, the fear of being seen by others.
 Am I doing it right?
 Are they laughing at me?
 Or are they figuring out how to squash me for not keeping in place?
 Or maybe I'm afraid of other people knowing that I'm no longer content to be a pew sitter, that this Christ has my commitment for life.
 Christ says, "Fear not!"
 The Spirit is working on the others, too.
 While some of them may be thinking what you think they're thinking, others are really thinking what you're thinking.
 In any event, you're there for God, and God's bigger than they are, so let them think whatever they think!
 Praise God!

 The Spirit gives gifts.
 The Spirit leads us to worship.
 Yet we dare use the concern for "right order" as a way to stop gifts as they show up when we gather.
 The key here is what the gift at hand does.
 If it is in use for building up another person or all of those gathered, or it addresses someone else's practical needs, the wisest response is to give it room and handle the more stuck-up members after the service.
-If it's not used that way, then it is a self-oriented thing which disrupts, sows dissention, and draws attention away from God.
+If it's a 'just-me' thing that disrupts, sows dissention, and draws attention away from God.
 Well, this is what ushers are for; take them out of the sanctuary, into a hallway or chapel or room, and let it take place there.
 And let there be no shame on people who find they have to do so - what is happening to them may well be one of the high points of their life and a big step forward in following Christ.

 One of the things that immediately makes an impact about worship among charismatics is that there's a sense that God's there, in you, with you, and around you.
 So much so that even writers with little or no religious interest take note of charismatic worship.